 Think this is utter bull?
 I recently set up a tank on a budget of approximately $30.
 I do admit, I cheated a little because I had some of the material already.
 But I could've easily done it under $50 still if I weren't making it a planted tank.
 How'd I do it?

 - Tank: 15-gallon breeder for $5 from the local fish club ($40 retail)

 - Substrate: 16# of substrate for $10 reduced to clear at Petco ($20 full price)

 - Plants: clippings from my other tank and free from my local fish club ($5 per plant)

-- Lighting: reused an old incandescent hood and put in two 26 watt compact fluorescents from the grocery store $5 ($20 for the hood; $20 for the bulbs)
+- Lighting: reused an old incandescent hood and put in two 26 watt compact fluorescents from the grocery store for $5 ($20 for the hood; $20 for the bulbs)

-- Filter: Aquaclear 20 for $5 from local fish club ($30 retail)
+- Filter: Aquaclear 20 for $5 from the local fish club ($30 retail)

-- Fish: 5 rasboras for $5 on sale at Petco and moved some fish from another tank that I bought on a forum years ago for $2/piece ($2.69 per fish and $10 per fish respectively)
+- Fish: 5 rasboras for $5 on sale at Petco and moved some fish from another tank that I bought on a forum years ago for $2/piece ($2.69 per fish and $10 per fish, respectively)

 - Heater: not needed for this set up (but would have run me another $20)

 - Décor: driftwood I already had ($5-15 per piece)